wallarm/product-documentation/docs/latest/installation/cdn/cloudflare.md

 Among all supported [Wallarm deployment options](../supported-deployment-options.md), this solution is recommended in case when you provide access to your applications via Cloudflare.

-## Limitations

-The solution has certain limitations as it only works with incoming requests:

-* Vulnerability discovery using the [passive detection](../../about-wallarm/detecting-vulnerabilities.md#passive-detection) method does not function properly.
-The solution determines if an API is vulnerable or not based on server responses to malicious requests that are typical for the vulnerabilities it tests.
-* The [Wallarm API Discovery](../../api-discovery/overview.md) cannot explore API inventory based on your traffic, as the solution relies on response analysis.
-* The [protection against forced browsing](../../admin-en/configuration-guides/protecting-against-bruteforce.md) is not available since it requires response code analysis.

 ## Requirements

 To proceed with the deployment, ensure that you meet the following requirements: